French around the world: Keeping the language alive in Louisiana

-Category: World Hits: 1To mark French language week (semaine de la francophonie), a celebration and recognition of French speakers around the world, we go to Louisiana.
+Category: World Hits: 4To mark French language week (semaine de la francophonie), a celebration and recognition of French speakers around the world, we go to Louisiana.
 A hundred years ago, teaching French was banned in public schools despite the fact that most residents did not speak English at the time.
 The tables have turned since then, but today, about 10 percent of the state's population still speaks French.
 A report by Fanny Allard and Kethevane Gorjestani.

 Read more https://www.france24.com/en/tv-shows/focus/20210319-french-around-the-world-keeping-the-language-alive-in-louisiana